tjintranet/CUP-Picklist-Generator/README.md

   - Excel must have Jacket Y/N = true
   - JSON database must have has_jacket = true
   - Both conditions must be met for a job to be processed
-- **PDF Picklist Generation**: Creates a formatted PDF picklist with:
+- **PDF Picklist Generation**: Creates a formatted PDF picklist in landscape orientation with:
   - Job summary information (job number, order date, total jobs, total quantity)
-  - Detailed table with Order No, ISBN, Title, Qty, Trim Size, Treatment
+  - Detailed table with Order No, ISBN, Title, Qty, Trim Size, Treatment, Jacket Route
+  - Jacket Route logic: 280×216mm = Indigo, all other sizes = Ricoh
   - Code 128 barcodes for each ISBN for easy scanning
   - Automatic pagination with repeated headers
+  - More room for book titles in landscape format
 - **XML Export**: Generates individual XML files for each jacket job packaged in a ZIP file
-- **Results Dashboard**: Shows total jobs, jacket jobs, and matched jobs with detailed table preview
+- **Results Dashboard**: Shows total jobs, jacket jobs, and matched jobs with detailed table preview including Jacket Route column
 - **Clean Title Processing**: Automatically removes "Cover" suffix from book titles
 - **Responsive Design**: Works on desktop and mobile devices